achung89/docker-prod-sample/README.md

 # Docker-prod with mysql

-Run using 'docker-compose up -d' drop all containers with 'docker-compose down'
+Run using 'docker-compose up -d' and drop all containers with 'docker-compose down'